-VI.1.
+- VI.1.
 This appendix provides specific additional recommendations on the information to be provided in Parts 1 and 2 of the PDSR for packages containing 0.1 kg or more of uranium hexafluoride.
-Table 6 lists each item of the PDSR_a with applicable information and guidance.

-VI.2.
-The recommendations provided in this appendix apply in addition to those items belonging to associated with the package type defined by the radioactive properties of the contents,-(see Appendices II-to_IV.-).

-VI.3.
-Further recommendations are available provided in SSG-26 (Rev. 1) [2].

-VI.4.
-For packages containing fissile nuclides, see in addition Appendix V.

-VI.5.
-For technical analyses, compliance of the package with the Transport Regulations should be demonstrated by the package designer either directly in item 1.6.
-"Compliance with regulatory requirements" of the PDSR or, if necessary, in Part 2 of the PDSR.

-VI.6.
-For each of the technical analyses in Part 2 of the PDSR, the following considerations apply:

-- (a) The package design that is being evaluated should be uniquely and identified by precisely identify by indicating thea drawing of the packaging (see item 1.3. of the PDSR), including its revision number, and the specification of the contents (see item 1.2. of the PDSR), including its revision number. - (b) The acceptance criteria for the technical analyses and the package design assumptions relating to geometry or performance characteristics should be defined and justified when necessary.
+Table 6 lists each item of the PDSR, with applicable information and guidance. - VI.2.
+The recommendations provided in this appendix apply in addition to those associated with the package type defined by the radioactive properties of the contents (see Appendices II-IV). - VI.3.
+Further recommendations are provided in SSG-26 (Rev. 1) [2]. - VI.4.
+For packages containing fissile nuclides, see in addition Appendix V. - VI.5.
+For technical analyses, compliance of the package with the Transport Regulations should be demonstrated by the package designer either directly in item 1.6 of the PDSR or, if necessary, in Part 2 of the PDSR. - VI.6.
+For each of the technical analyses in Part 2 of the PDSR, the following considerations apply: - (a) The package design being evaluated should be uniquely identified by precisely indicating a drawing of the packaging (see item 1.3 of the PDSR), including its revision number, and the specification of the contents (see item 1.2 of the PDSR), including its revision number. - (b) The acceptance criteria for the technical analyses and the package design assumptions relating to geometry or performance characteristics should be defined and justified when necessary.
 The acceptance criteria should be specified by the designer and should be derived from the criteria established by the regulatory body and from other applicable standards developed to meet the regulatory requirements.
-The design assumptions refer to the design specificationspecifications provided in items 1.2_τ and 1.3_τ of the PDSR and to other assumptions derived from the design specificationspecifications and used in the technical analyses.
+The design assumptions refer to the design specifications provided in items 1.2 and 1.3 of the PDSR and to other assumptions derived from the design specifications and used in the technical analyses.
 All mechanical and thermal characteristics of each component of the package and the acceptance criteria used in technical analyses should be defined.
-The design assumptions should take into account ageing mechanisms, as necessary.
-AdditionalFurther recommendations are provided in paras 613A.5 and 613A.6 of SSG-26 (Rev.1) [2]. - (c) The safety demonstration of compliance of a package design containing 0.1 kg or more of uranium hexafluoride is required to be accomplished in accordance with para.
-701 of the Transport Regulations by any of the following methods or by a combination thereof: - (i)-The results of physical testing of prototypes or models of appropriate scale; - (i) .
-When a programme for physical testing of prototypes or models of appropriate scale is implemented for a specific package design to be approved by the competent authority, the competent authority should be notified of the programme in advance of before the testing and should be allowed to witness the testing.
-When such a programme of tests is done without competent authority approval, but is part of the safety analysis, its validity is to be determined by the competent authority. - (ii) Reference to previous satisfactory demonstrations of a sufficiently similar nature.
-Test results of designs similar to the design under consideration are permissible if the similarity can be demonstrated sufficiently by justification and validation;

-(iii) Calculation or reasoned argument, when the calculation procedures are generally agreed to be suitable and conservative.
+The design assumptions should take into account ageing

+- mechanisms, as necessary.
+Further recommendations are provided in paras 613A.5 and 613A.6 of SSG-26 (Rev. 1) [2]. - (c) The compliance of a package design containing 0.1 kg or more of uranium hexafluoride is required to be accomplished in accordance with para.
+701 of the Transport Regulations by any of the following methods or by a combination thereof: - (i) The results of physical testing of prototypes or models of appropriate scale.
+When a programme for physical testing of prototypes or models of appropriate scale is implemented for a specific package design to be approved by the competent authority, the competent authority should be notified of the programme before the testing and should be allowed to witness the testing.
+When such a programme of tests is done without competent authority approval but is part of the safety analysis, its validity is to be determined by the competent authority. - (ii) Reference to previous satisfactory demonstrations of a sufficiently similar nature.
+Test results of designs similar to the design under consideration are permissible if the similarity can be demonstrated sufficiently by justification and validation. - (iii) Calculation or reasoned argument, when the calculation procedures are generally agreed to be suitable and conservative.
 Assumptions should be clearly stated and fully justified, including by physical testing if applicable.

-AdditionalFurther recommendations are provided in paras 701.1-701.25 of SSG-26 (Rev. 1) [2].
+Further recommendations are provided in paras 701.1-701.25 of SSG-26 (Rev. 1) [2].